wiltacca/Portfolio/README.md

 ### Long Short-Term Memory (LSTM) was created as the solution to short-term memory caused by RNN.
 It has internal mechanisms called gates that can regulate the flow of information.
 An LSTM has a similar control flow as a recurrent neural network.
 It processes data passing on information as it propagates forward.
 The differences are the operations within the LSTM’s cells.

 ### GRU is the newer generation of Recurrent Neural networks and is pretty similar to an LSTM.
 GRU’s got rid of the cell state and used the hidden state to transfer information to solve the vanishing gradient problem which comes with a standard recurrent neural network.
-It also only has two gates, a reset gate and update gate.
+It also only has two gates, a reset gate and an update gate.
 ![alt text](RNNLSTMGRU.png)

 ### GloVe (Global Vectors for Word Representation) is an unsupervised learning algorithm for obtaining vector representations for words developed by Stanford researchers in 2014.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.
 ![alt text](GloVe.png)

-**SENTIMENT ANALYSIS -** This project focuses on to build a sentiment analysis model to predict Disney Plus Disney Plus App review scores based on Google Play Store reviews.
+**SENTIMENT ANALYSIS -** This project focuses on building a sentiment analysis model to predict Disney Plus Disney Plus App review scores based on Google Play Store reviews.

 * **Python libraries used:** pandas, numpy, tensorflow, keras, os, time, string, emoji, nltk, matplotlib.
-* **Input:** Scraped the most recent reviews from com.disney.disneyplus (in Google Play Store) in English language from United State.
+* **Input:** Scraped the most recent reviews from com.disney.disneyplus (in Google Play Store) in the English language from United State.
 * **Output:** Accurately predict user input review scores correctly.

 ___